wp-plugins/thumbnail-grid/readme.txt

 Your theme must be enabled for post thumbnails.

 - How do I change the Height & Width on a single post or page?
-You can now change the height and width in the short code, allowing you to override the style sheet width and height
+You can now change the height and width in the short code, allowing you to override the style sheet width and height.
+Use auto to retain proportional sizing in the grid.

+[thumbnailgrid height="200px" width="auto"]

-- How do I change the Height & Width?
+- How do I change the Height & Width of the thumbnails for all posts and pages?

-(To change the width and height for all thumbnails) You can install a custom css plugin (do a search for the plugin Simple Custom CSS).
+You can install a custom css plugin (do a search for the plugin Simple Custom CSS).
 Once installed, it should show up in your Appearance menu.
 Using the Custom CSS plugin:

 Copy & Paste the styles below.
 Replace the width and height with the width and height that you would like to use.
 You can also change the space around the thumbnail by changing the padding. !important ensures that your custom style will have priority over the default style.